BotInABoxER/codercar-site/docs/setup/printing/battery-box.md

 nav_order: 5
 ---

-{% include model-viewer.html file="battery-bank-box" alt="Project Rover's Battery Bank Box - version 0.5.3" %}
+{% include model-viewer.html file="battery-bank-box" alt="CodeRcar's Battery Bank Box - version 0.5.3" %}

 The Battery Box is a part that fits onto the Top Mount with two to four M3 screws.